Summer with the Past

 Louise Miller, LCHA Education Director, oversees Summer with the Past program.
 She brings to the program an extensive background in museum work and school programs built on American history, particularly daily life in the 18th and early 19th centuries.
 During the rest of the year, Louise is working with mid-coast schools and home schools to enhance awareness of LCHA’s three historic sites and the roles they played in the development of the Lincoln County we know today.

-If you are considering registering your child (children) and you need assistance covering the fee, please submit a letter explaining why you would like to be considered for scholarship money.
-These funds have become available this year through the generous support of LCHA donors.
+If you are considering registering your child (children) and you need assistance covering the fee, please submit a letter of request for scholarship money.
+These funds are through the generous support of LCHA donors.